18+

 Preface

-It was December 2019, and I was planning to spend the New Year’s holidays with my family, not worrying about daily posts for my educational channel, where I share short lessons and tips for people learning English.
+It was December 2019, and I was planning to spend the New Year’s holidays with my family, not worrying about daily posts for my educational channel, where I share short lessons and tips for people who learn English.
 The news pundits were talking about a virus that could potentially be threatening but having experienced the SARS pandemic back in 2002 in Taiwan, I didn’t pay too much attention to it.
 What I was thinking about, though, was an idea to write a short story in the form of dialogues, divide it into small parts, and post them on my channel over the holidays, allowing people to learn a few new things.
 This way, I wouldn’t need to worry about creating new content during that time.

 So, I set out to write a short story entirely composed of dialogues.
 To make it more exciting, I began with a murder, added a deadly virus, and ended with a cliffhanger.
 The story was posted, and people seemed to like it.
 Then, of course, COVID-19 happened, and we were all busy adjusting to the new reality.